-The customer service function and claims functions for a material portion of the insurance portfolio are outsourced to Konecta, GCM and OPC.
+The customer service function and claims functions for a material portion of the insurance portfolio are outsourced to Konecta, GCM, OPC and Companjon.
 These companies have vast experience of the products and processes that they provide services for.

-SSP owns the policy administration platform that SIIL use to store and maintain policy information for a large number of customers.
+At the start of 2024, the Company had used SSP who owns the policy administration platform that SIIL used to store and maintain policy information for a large number of customers.
 SSP are an expert in their field within the global insurance industry and also has vast knowledge of the SIIL business.
+The outsourcing arrangement with SSP ceased in 2024.

-Konecta, GCM, OPC and SSP all participate in regular monthly performance reviews to ensure an appropriate service is delivered and business objectives are being met.
-In addition, SIIL chairs formal quarterly meetings to review measures and controls in relation to risk, compliance and contracts.
+Konecta, GCM, OPC, Companjon and SSP had all participated in regular monthly performance reviews to ensure an appropriate service is delivered and business objectives are being met.
+In addition, SIIL chairs formal quarterly meetings to review measures and controls in relation to risk, compliance and contractual obligations.